-Next phase of emergency planning for Covid-19 surge
+Next phase of emergency planning for COVID-19 surge

 “In some cases, it is recognised that this may mean that other services are temporarily reduced as the focus is on providing essential services and helping those most at risk access the best possible treatment.

-"It is therefore suggested that clinicians should begin to categorise patients into priority groups.
-The lowest prioritisation would be where treatment can be delayed for 2-3 months with no predicted negative outcome.
-Urgent and emergency treatments should continue to be given top priority."
+“It is therefore suggested that clinicians should begin to categorise patients into priority groups.
+The lowest prioritisation would be where treatment can be delayed for two to three months with no predicted negative outcome.
+Urgent and emergency treatments should continue to be given top priority.”

 “For those staff affected by the 14-day household isolation policy, staff should - on an entirely voluntary basis - be offered the alternative option of staying in hotel accommodation while they continue to work.
 This should be organised locally by HSC Trusts.”